String Condition¶

 Troubleshooting¶

-- Case-related mismatches: Toggle case_sensitive or normalize your inputs to achieve the expected comparison.
+- Case-related mismatches: Toggle 'case_sensitive' or normalize your inputs if expected matches fail due to casing.